What is Weir’s cushion rust?

-What is Weir’s cushion rust?
 Weir’s cushion rust is a needle disease that disfigures and reduces growth of spruce trees (Picea spp.) of all ages.
 This disease has been known in both eastern and western regions of the United States, but was recognized in Wisconsin for the first time in 2002.

-Needles on current year’s shoots affected by Weir’s cushion rust may develop yellow spots or bands in summer and fall.
-These spots and bands may intensify to give needles a bright “green and gold” appearance during the following spring, when tiny blister-like pustules also may develop in the yellow areas.
-Microscopic examination of these pustules is required for diagnosis of this disease.
-Affected one-year-old needles continue to yellow, turn brown, and fall off as spring and summer progress.
+Needles on current year’s shoots affected by Weir’s cushion rust may develop yellow spots or bands in the summer and fall.
+These spots and bands may intensify to give needles a bright “green and gold” appearance the following spring, when tiny blister-like pustules (a type of fungal reproductive structure) develop in the yellow areas.
+Microscopic examination of these pustules is required for diagnosis of the disease.
+Affected one-year-old needles continue to yellow, turn brown, and fall off as the spring and summer progress.
 Trees badly damaged by Weir’s cushion rust will have thin crowns due to repeated loss of the previous year’s needles.

-Weir’s cushion rust come from?
-Weir’s cushion rust results from colonization of spruce needles by the fungus Chrysomyxa weirii.
+Weir’s cushion rust results from colonization of spruce needles by the fungus Ceropsora weirii (formerly Chrysomyxa weirii).
 This fungus overwinters in needles infected during the previous growing season.
-In late summer, or more typically the next spring, Chrysomyxa weirii produces spores in tiny, blister-like pustules that develop on these needles.
+In late summer, or more typically the following spring, C. weirii produces spores in the pustules that develop on the needles.
 These spores can be blown by wind or splashed by rain to newly emerging needles on the same tree or other trees.
 Spore germination is followed by infection of young needles.

-Can I save a tree affected by Weir’s cushion rust?
-Fungicides containing chlorothalonil may be applied to trees affected by Weir’s cushion rust to prevent new needle infections.
-The first application should be made when 10% of the buds have broken and two additional applications should be made at seven to 10 day intervals thereafter.
-Fungicide applications do not kill the fungus in needles that are already infected, so it is important to begin applications promptly and to complete the spray program, to ensure thorough coverage of foliage.
-Please be sure to read and follow all fungicide label instructions to ensure that the fungicide is used in the safest and most effective manner.
-Needles infected by Chrysomyxa weirii the previous year will die, and the fungus will not continue to live or produce spores on dead needles.
+Apply fungicides containing chlorothalonil to trees affected by Weir’s cushion rust to prevent new needle infections.
+Make the first application when 10% of the buds have broken and two additional applications at seven to 10 day intervals thereafter.
+Fungicide applications do not kill the fungus in needles that are already infected, so be sure to begin applications promptly and complete the spray program, to ensure thorough coverage and protection of new foliage.
+Please be sure to read and follow all fungicide label instructions to ensure that you use the product in the safest and most effective manner possible.
+Needles infected by C. weirii eventually die.
+The fungus does not continue to live or produce spores on these dead needles.
 Therefore, destruction of dead needles is not necessary.

-How do I avoid Weir’s cushion rust in the future?
-Growers and homeowners should be careful not to accept nursery stock affected by Weir’s cushion rust, which may be present in wholesale or retail nurseries.
-Spruces in nurseries and the landscape should be carefully inspected in late summer and fall for yellow spots and bands on current year’s needles and in spring for these symptoms and pustules on the previous year’s needles.
-Affected trees should not be moved to areas where the disease is not already present.
-Preventative application of fungicides may prevent establishment of the fungus on new trees or in previously unaffected nurseries.
+DO NOT accept and plant landscape or nursery stock affected by Weir’s cushion rust.
+Inspect established spruce trees (in both landscape and nursery settings) in late summer and fall for evidence of Weir’s cushion rust (e.g., yellow spots and bands on the current year’s needles).
+Inspect suspect trees again in spring for these symptoms, as well as pustules of C. weirii on the previous year’s needles.
+In nurseries, move affected trees to areas where the disease is not already present.
+Use fungicide applications to prevent establishment of the fungus on new trees or in previously unaffected nurseries and landscapes.

 For more information on Weir’s cushion rust:

-© 2002 Glen Stanosz All Rights Reserved.
+© 2002-2021 Glen Stanosz All Rights Reserved.

-An EEO/Affirmative Action employer, University of Wisconsin Extension provides equal opportunities in employment and programming, including Title IX and ADA requirements.
+An EEO/Affirmative Action employer, University of Wisconsin-Madison Division of Extension provides equal opportunities in employment and programming, including Title IX and ADA requirements.
 This document can be provided in an alternative format by calling Brian Hudelson at (608) 262-2863 (711 for Wisconsin Relay).

 Thanks to Brian Hudelson for reviewing this document.

-A complete inventory of University of Wisconsin Garden Facts is available at the University of Wisconsin-Extension Plant Disease Diagnostics Clinic website: http://pddc.wisc.edu.
+A complete inventory of UW Plant Disease Facts is available at the University of Wisconsin-Madison Plant Disease Diagnostics Clinic website: https://pddc.wisc.edu.